Musxeto/Moseeqify/README.md

 Moseeqify is a music streaming application developed to showcase the principles of database design and management using a three-tier architecture.
 The project involves the development of a relational database in Microsoft SQL Server, a backend API using Flask, and a React.js frontend to provide a comprehensive full-stack solution with CRUD operations.

+This project is created for the 4th semester Database Systems course at Lahore Garrison University.

 # Complete Documentation:
 [Moseeqify docs.docx.pdf](https://github.com/user-attachments/files/15872102/Moseeqify.docs.docx.pdf)